-Ethnically diverse schools allow students to meet and learn with others from different racial and ethnic backgrounds.
+Ethnically diverse college campuses allow students to get to know and learn from others from different racial and ethnic backgrounds.

-Illinois State University is ranked #1,582 in ethnic diversity nationwide with a composition that is similar to the national average.
+Illinois State University is ranked #1,582 in ethnic diversity nationwide with a student body composition that is close to to the national average.

 Explore Ethnic Diversity at Illinois State